-Our custard bread pudding is rich, creamy, and perfectly balanced with a golden top and soft, custardy center.
-Follow our simple tips for the best results every time!
+Our custard bread pudding recipe is rich, creamy, and perfectly balanced with a golden, crunchy top and a soft, custardy center.
+Baked in a water bath for silky results every time and finished with a luscious homemade vanilla sauce!

 Why this Recipe Works

 Through recipe testing, we found that the secret to the best bread pudding is ensuring the bread is thoroughly soaked with the custard base.
-Dry bread pudding results from dry bits of bread that haven't soaked up the liquid, so be sure to leave plenty of time for the creamy base to soak in.
+Dry bread pudding results from dry bits of bread that haven't absorbed enough liquid, so be sure to leave plenty of time for the creamy base to soak in, overnight if possible.

 Key Ingredients & Substitutions

-- Dry or stale bread - I used days old French bread but brioche, challah, or plain white bread would work too.
+- Dry or stale bread - I used days-old French bread, but brioche, challah, sourdough, or plain white bread would work too.
 Be sure to use a hearty, durable bread that's not too delicate.
+French bread is classic, but brioche adds a rich, buttery flavor that's equally delicious.

 - Whole milk - Milk forms the base of the custard mixture.
-Be sure to use whole milk for a creamy flavor.
+Be sure to use whole milk for the creamiest flavor.
+You can substitute 2% in a pinch, but the result won't be as rich.

-- Heavy cream - Heavy cream is used to add a richer, creamier flavor that milk alone doesn't provide.
+- Heavy cream - Heavy cream adds a richer, creamier flavor that milk alone doesn't provide.
+This is what makes the custard bread pudding so indulgent - don't skip it or substitute with half-and-half if you can avoid it.

 How to Make Custard Bread Pudding - Step by Step Instructions